Eliasdb/eDB/README.md

 ## 5. Achieved Goals

--   [x] Setup development environment
+-   [x] Setup development environment (k3s cluster using k3d managed with Skaffold)
+-   [x] Setup staging environment (k3s cluster on VPS)
--   [x] Setup production environment
+-   [x] Setup production environment (k3s cluster on VPS)
--   [x] Documentation -> Diagrams for CI/CD, Dockerfiles, production and dev setup, frontend and backend architecture
--   [x] Refactored CI/CD pipeline into prod and dev workflows
+-   [x] Setup CI/CD pipeline with production, staging and pre-merge workflows
--   [x] Linting, unit testing, build checks in pipeline before merging with dev branch.
+-   [x] Linting, unit testing, build checks for frontend in pipeline before merging with dev branch.
--   [x] Streamline README documentation
+-   [x] Documentation

 ## 5. Current Goals

-### Documentation
+### Documentation & Planning

 -   [ ] Look into Swagger
+-   [ ] Refactor goals and unresolved questions into stories and tickets on Jira
+-   [ ] Setup my first sprint
+-   [ ] Documententation for pipeline, new diagrams for production pipeline and premerge checks and deploy to staging workflows

 ### Frontend